- Search The Registry

 *Georgia Dunston was born on born this date in 1944.
 She is a Black scientist and professor of human immunogenetics.

-Dunston ended up graduating in the top tier of her class and earned a full scholarship to Norfolk State University.
-Dunston received a B.S. in Biology from Norfolk State University and then, after being granted a Carver research Fellowship, gained an M.S. degree in Biology at Tuskegee University.
+Dunston graduated in the top tier of her class and earned a full scholarship to Norfolk State University.
+Dunston received a B.S. in Biology from Norfolk State University and then, after being granted a Carver Research Fellowship, gained an M.S. degree in Biology at Tuskegee University.
 Dunston used paper Chromatography and Electrophoresis to study biochemical differences in DNA in pigeons for her master's thesis.
-David Aminoff, now an Emeritus Professor at the University of Michigan, who taught Georgia biochemistry at Tuskegee was very impressed with her work ethic and performance and aided her in gaining funding for a doctorate in human genetics.
+David Aminoff, now an Emeritus Professor at the University of Michigan, who taught Georgia biochemistry at Tuskegee, was very impressed with her work ethic and performance and aided her in gaining funding for a doctorate in human genetics.
 In 1972 Dunston earned a Ph.D. in human genetics at the University of Michigan, Ann Arbor.
 Among other things, she found that the Xh and Pa 1 antigens are identical and that they could be isotypic markers.
 Additionally, she found that anti-Xh was reactive in the sera of Old and New World monkeys but not of Prosimian or lesser mammals, concluding that the isotypic specificity among the higher mammals arose during the speciation process.

 After attaining her doctorate in 1972, Dr. Dunston took up a position as an associate professor on the faculty of the microbiology department at Howard University.
 In 1975–1976, Dunston undertook a postdoctoral fellowship at the National Cancer Institute, alongside her faculty position, focusing on tumor immunology.
-During this time Dunston consulted for the Job Corps Sickle Cell Anemia Program for the U. S. Department of Labor, the Cancer Coordinating Council for Metropolitan Washington, the National Institute of Environmental Health Sciences, and the Genetic Basis of Disease Review Committee.
+During this time, Dunston consulted for the Job Corps Sickle Cell Anemia Program for the U. S. Department of Labor, the Cancer Coordinating Council for Metropolitan Washington, the National Institute of Environmental Health Sciences, and the Genetic Basis of Disease Review Committee.
 Dunston's Associate professorship ended in 1978.
-In 1982, funded by the National Institutes of Health (NIH), Dunston was appointed as a scientist at the National Cancer Institute Laboratory of Immunodiagnostics.
+In 1982, funded by the National Institutes of Health (NIH), Dunston was appointed a scientist at the National Cancer Institute Laboratory of Immunodiagnostics.